Do I install interlocking concrete or asphalt in my driveway?

-Colour: Asphalt only gives you one choice.
+Asphalt only gives you one choice.
 Black.
-In contrast, interlock offers a variety of colours and textures, which can accent, highlight and compliment your existing home’s colours and features.
-Colour is key in tying your front entrance to your home and, ultimately, creating one continuous and harmonious look.
+In contrast, interlock offers a variety of colors and textures, which can accent, highlight and compliment your existing home’s colors and features.
+Color is key in tying your front entrance to your home and, ultimately, creating one continuous and harmonious look.

 READY TO MAKE THE NEXT MOVE?